j1xlte-gtelwifiue/android_device_samsung_j1xlte/README.md

 exit
 ```
 10. From your computer, with your phone plugged in, run `path/to/halium-install -p ut -s path/to/rootfs.tar.gz path/to/system.img`.
 This will ask for a password which will be used to unlock your phone.
-11. In TWRP, go to Reboot > System > Do Not Install
+11. In TWRP, go to Reboot > Download > Do Not Install
-12. As your phone is rebooting, hold Power, Home, and Volume Down (to enter Download Mode).
-Do not use TWRP to enter Download Mode, it doesn't work.
-Press Volume Up when your phone turns on to confirm entering Download Mode.
-If you miss this step and boot into your previous rom, restart your phone and try again.
-13. From your computer, with your phone plugged in, run `heimdall flash --BOOT path/to/halium-boot.img`
+12. From your computer, with your phone plugged in, run `heimdall flash --BOOT path/to/halium-boot.img`
-14. That's it!
+13. That's it!
 Your phone should reboot into Ubuntu Touch.

 ## Updating
 1. Get the updated rootfs, halium-boot.img and system.img